The Community of Sant'Egidio expresses its affection for Pope Francis and wishes him a speedy recovery. This evening we will remember him in a special way in our evening prayer for the sick. | NEWS | COMMUNITY OF SANT'EGIDIO

 July 5 2021Pope Francis

-It is with great affection that the Community of Sant'Egidio stands by Pope Francis while he is hospitalized at Gemelli Hospital and wishes him a speedy recovery.
+It is with great affection that the Community of Sant'Egidio stands by Pope Francis while he is staying in Gemelli Hospital and wishes him a speedy recovery.

 In the Community evening prayer, today dedicated to the sick, the invocation and request for protection for the Holy Father will have a special place, as he has often called us to do, so that he may soon return to health and fully exercise his ministry as father and pastor.